OfficialAC18/LLM-101/README.md

 # LLM-101
-Recipes and Guides For Finetuning LLMs and Building LLM-Powered Applications
+Recipes and Guides For Finetuning LLMs and Building LLM-Powered Applications.